zilliztech/zdoc/docs/tutorials/pipelines/connectors/connectors.md

 # Connectors

-Comprehensive user guides to help you use Connectors on Zilliz Cloud.
+Comprehensive user guide to help you use Connectors on Zilliz Cloud.

 import DocCardList from '@theme/DocCardList';